 -

-Four Aprons Sewn for 10 cents each by ladies of Bethel AME Church in Pennington as a fundraiser.
-Donor is Constance Driver Wheeler (Wheeler remembers her mother and other ladies of the church sewing the aprons in their home.)
+Four Aprons Sewn for 10 cents each by ladies of Bethel African Methodist Episcopal (AME) Church in Pennington, NJ as a fundraiser.
+The donor, Constance Driver Wheeler, remembers her mother, Helen, and other ladies of the church sewing the aprons in their home.

 -

-Wooden collection boxes (two) Original to Bethel AME Church.
+Wooden collection boxes (two) Original to Bethel African Methodist Episcopal (AME) Church.
 A booklet printed in 1966 in honor of the church’s 150th anniversary says: “Two of the original collection boxes are prize possessions of the church and are still used on special occasions.”
-On loan from the members of Bethel AME Church in Pennington, NJ
+On loan to the Stoutsburg Sourland African American Museum (SSAAM) from the members of Bethel AME Church in Pennington, NJ

 -

 Toy Violin and Case Handmade child's violin and instrument case, late-20th century.
-Built by Earl Hubbard, a self-taught violinist and music teacher from the Sourlands' Black community, for his niece Danielle Thompson.
+Built by William Earl Hubbard (1908-2002), a self-taught violinist and music teacher, for his niece Danielle Thompson.

 -